24eme/tincview/README.md

 ##Configuration

-It exploits the tinc hosts configuration file, tinc native DumpGraph option (by default the graph file should be *network.graph*).
+It exploits the tinc host configuration files and the native *DumpGraph* option (by default the graph file should be *network.graph*).

 To add services and VPN Ip address of the host use extra configuration directives *NodeIP* and *HostedServices* in the *hosts* files.
 Here is a host example :